heini208/fault_detector_spot/documentation/System_Design.md

 > In this section, "nodes" refer to behaviour tree nodes, which are logical elements
 > of the behaviour tree (actions, conditions, and control-flow structures).
-> They are distinct from ROS 2 nodes, which are the software processes that
+> They are distinct from ROS2 nodes, which are the software processes that
 > implement the system’s functionality and communicate via topics,
 > services, or actions.

 </details>

-In a typical ROS 2 + py_trees setup:
+In a typical ROS2 + py_trees setup:

-- The behaviour tree is hosted within a single ROS 2 node.
+- The behaviour tree is hosted within a single ROS2 node.
 - Each tree-node is a Python object and may:
-    - Publish or subscribe to ROS 2 topics
+    - Publish or subscribe to ROS2 topics
-    - Call ROS 2 services
+    - Call ROS2 services
-    - Use ROS 2 timers
+    - Use ROS2 timers
-- All tree-nodes execute within the context of the host ROS 2 node, meaning they share the same process and runtime environment.
+- All tree-nodes execute within the context of the host ROS2 node, meaning they share the same process and runtime environment.

 The following subsections describe the custom components and their interactions that form the developed control system.
 However, the design and internal functionality of major third-party components such as **spot_ros2**, **apriltag_ros**, **nav2**, and **rtabmap_ros** are not